kineticdata/docker-kinetic-platform/README.md

 ## Persisting Data

-By default, all runtime data created by the various applications are persisted to the `app-data` directory within this repository location.
+By default, all runtime data created by the various applications are persisted to the `data` directory within this repository location.
 This location may be changed by updating the volume paths in the `docker-compose.yml` file.

 Some examples of runtime data are: